Phone Free FAQ

 I read a tonne about neuroscience, contemplative traditions, the psychological effects of the phone and behavioural science before deciding on this plan.

-When I started feeling the benefits, I asked learnt all I could about neuroscience to work out what happened.
+When I started feeling the benefits, I learnt all I could about neuroscience to work out what happened.
 Apparently doing this daily consistently for four weeks rewires the brain in positive ways:

 Heavy phone use reinforces the automatic habit to pick up the phone.
 It strengthens the wiring in the brain’s basal ganglia.
 Using this technique strengthens the pre-frontal cortex, allowing conscious control of phone use.